carlosperezepfl/remote-rsyslog-auth/README.md

-# remote-rsyslog-auth
+# remote-rsyslog-auth-sflow
-Send logins to a syslog remotely
+Send logins to a syslog remotely and collect sFLOW
 - Ubuntu 16.04 server
 - rsyslog
 - logstash